Sergeyir/HardProcessesLO/README.md

 - [LHAPDF6](https://lhapdf.hepforge.org/)
 - [PYTHIA8](https://pythia.org/) compiled with LHAPDF6
 - [FASTJET3](https://fastjet.fr/)
+- [PyYAML](https://pypi.org/project/PyYAML/) (can be installed with pip or with package manager - python3-yaml)

 ROOT6, LHAPDF6, PYTHIA8, and FASTJET3 have to be compiled with python3 for the python interface.
 For more information see [Installation tutorial](INSTALLATION_TUTORIAL.md).